gvwilson/thirdbit/src/fiction/madica/index.md

 at the humming hubcap.

 "The saucer motivator?
 That's a great choice!"
 Ike enthused.
-"I almost picked that one too, but---"
+"I almost picked that one too, but—"

 "Is there another one for Laurellen?"
 Madica interrupted, speaking directly to the pogo ELF as if Ike wasn't there.
 "So that we can be twins with *each other*?"

 The pogo ELF glanced at the screen ELF, which and started rummaging about.
 "Why not?
-There should be another---ah, there you are."
+There should be another—ah, there you are."
 The screen ELF held up hubcap, then switched it on and let it go.
 It floated in the air, bobbing slightly, until the screen ELF nudged it over to Laurellen.